 The poem begins with the speaker stating that she, for the first time in her life, was heading out on a trip.
 She took everything she needed with her and moved like a sherpa from place to place.
 Along the way she was restless, drawn from city to post office to bank, trying to make her way to an unknown destination.

-By the end of the text she describes the small items she collected along the way.
-They would be meaningless to someone else but to her they are souvenirs of all those she has met and left behind.
+By the end of the text, she describes the small items she collected along the way.
+They would be meaningless to someone else but to her, they are souvenirs of all those she has met and left behind.

 Analysis of The Furthest Distance I’ve Travelled

-In the first stanza of this piece the speaker describes the beginning of a journey.
+In the first stanza of this piece, the speaker describes the beginning of a journey.
 This is the first time she has ever carried her belongings on her back and headed out on any sort of long trip.
 As the poem progresses it becomes clear that the journey is as much an emotional one as a physical one.
 The independence that comes with leaving behind her known world and going out like a “sherpa” strikes and changes her.

 The last line of the first quatrain speaks about her back and how it runs like a “meridian” against her “rucksack.”
 This is a testament to the new strength she felt at that moment and the fact that it was up to her to choose her own direction.

-In the second stanza the speaker relays her own thoughts at the time.
+In the second stanza, the speaker relays her own thoughts at the time.
 She seemed to know instinctually before leaving her home, that this was how she wanted to live.
-She looked forward into a world that was open to her.
+She looked forward to a world that was open to her.
 The speaker could move, as a sherpa does across a mountainous pass.
 A reader should take note of the long second line of this stanza.
 It is as if in her excitement the speaker got carried about and only cut herself off as each new destination popped into her head.

-She could also go to Krakow, Poland or to the city of Zagreb in Croatia.
+She could also go to Krakow, Poland, or to the city of Zagreb in Croatia.
 In contrast to these more urban places, the speaker compares airports to a snowy Siberian countryside.
 They are devoid of the wonders of new worlds.
-Instead they are blank slates ready to take her to the next destination.
+Instead, they are blank slates ready to take her to the next destination.